 Before you begin the career development process for employees, you’ll first need to talk to them about their plans and goals for the future.

 The best way to do this is by conducting staff appraisals.
 As well as highlighting their current work performance and challenges, an effective appraisal process will also help you to identify areas of development for employees relevant to their future aims and objectives.
+Click here to download a free-to-use appraisal form template.

 Once decided, you then have to consider how their aims align with your business goals.
 After that, you'll come up with employee development ideas that’ll further their skills and knowledge.